wavetermdev/waveterm/docs/README.md

 ### Deployment

-Deployments are handled automatically by the [Deploy action](.github/workflows/deploy.yml)
+Deployments are handled automatically by the [Docsite and Storybook CI/CD workflow](../.github/workflows/deploy-docsite.yml)